datacenter/ACI-Kubernetes-Visualiser/README.md

 The main visualisation of Vkaci represents different views of the cluster network using an interconnecting graph diagram.

-A complete topology update takes roughly 1 min from refresh to display:
+A complete topology update with a 200 node cluster  takes roughly 1 min from refresh to display:

 - 30 secs to load the pods in memory
 - 25 secs to query ACI
-- 10 secs to load from neo4j into the browser
+- 10 secs to load from neo4j into the browser for the complete topology.

 | **View** | **Description** |
 | --- | --- |